KonnorRogers/web-component-lazy-loader/README.md

       // Manually registering components
       register (tagName) {
         // !IMPORTANT!
 For most bundlers, you shouldn't use the `tagName` parameter
-        // because it will not be statically analyzable.
+        // in the dynamic import because it will not be statically analyzable.
         // If you're using importmaps, do what you want. import("my-component").then((module) => {
           window.customElements.define(tagName, module.MyComponent)